Pokemon Review: Blastoise

 - Blastoises purposefully gain weight to help them withstand recoil from their water cannons.

 - Believe it or not, Blastoise is shorter than me and likely you, standing at only 5'03''!

 view quiz statistics

 What are your thoughts on Blastoise?

 Hopefully you now have a better idea of Blastoise's capabilities.
-Whether or not it proves to be useful competitively, this Pokemon will always have a place in the hearts of many of us aging Trainers who were around at the release of Red and Blue.
+Competitive or not, this Pokemon will always have a place in the hearts of many of us aging Trainers who were around at the release of Red and Blue.

 Feel free to share your thoughts about it, and I'll see you when we cover the next Pokemon: Butterfree and Beedrill!